Ayimany/motor-output-calculator/README.md

 ## How it's done

 The program takes in a set of parameters through the command line, each with a key and a value.
+These are the motor's properties.
 Each key will affect the output of the program, for example:

 `i:40 v:12 eff:1 rpm:6000`